tzlaine/small_wg1_papers/P2727_iterator_interface.md

         pred_(std::move(pred))
     { it_ = std::find_if(it_, last_, pred_); }

-    // A forward iterator based on iterator_interface usually required
+    // A forward iterator based on iterator_interface usually requires
     // three user-defined operations.  since we are adapting an existing
     // iterator (an int *), we only need to define this one.
 The others are
     // implemented by iterator_interface, using the underlying int *.